Stine Marie Jacobsen

 2014 “der den die die”, video for Now and Again

-For her performance “The Entity” Samtalekøkken in April 2011, Stine Marie hid in the attic of our venue Warehouse 9.
-The designer Ib Kjeldsmark was the only one able to see her.
-He created live drawings from his experience that were shown to the audience.
-The only other signs of Stine Marie’s presence were the awfully disharmonic sounds she created with a keyboard.
+For her performance “The Entity” at Samtalekøkken in April 2011, Stine Marie hid in the attic of our venue Warehouse 9, out of sight for the audience.
+The only one allowed to see her performance was the designer Ib Kjeldsmark.
+He created live drawings of his experience which were shown to the audience.
+The only other signs of Stine Marie’s presence were the rather disharmonic sounds she created with a keyboard.

 Idle No More

 der den die die

-For our series of performance for video, “Now and Again”, Stine created the video peformance “der den die die”.
-In her particularly humorous and gender-exploratory way Stine based her video on grammatical rules of German, of all things.
+For our series of performances for video, “Now and Again”, Stine created the video peformance “der den die die”.
+In her humorous and gender-exploratory way, Stine based her video on some grammatical rules of German, of all things.
 In German, the specific article changes when a particular person of a certain gender goes through a particular space.
 With such a simple maneuver, the subject performs an action in relation to the object – someone or something is dominated!

 About the Artist

 Stine Marie is a conceptual artist working to decode violence and law both individually and collectively through participatory means.
-She lives and works in Copenhagen and Berlin, graduated from the Royal Danish Academy of Fine Arts with an MFA in 2009 and a BFA from CalArts, the California Institute of the Arts, Los Angeles, USA in 2007.
+She graduated from the Royal Danish Academy of Fine Arts with an MFA in 2009 and a BFA from CalArts, the California Institute of the Arts, Los Angeles, USA in 2007, and now lives and works in Copenhagen and Berlin.